 Some people take L-arginine because it's believed to relax and open your arteries, which might help lower blood pressure.

 Studies on L-arginine have had mixed results.
 The most recent research suggests that L-arginine may lower blood pressure.
 However, larger studies need to be done to confirm that L-arginine supplements can reduce blood pressure before experts can recommend everyday use of these supplements.

 Your body usually makes all the L-arginine it needs.
 Taking a supplement is rarely necessary and may be of benefit only to people who have a deficiency or an underlying health condition, such as diabetes.

-L-arginine supplements can interact with some medications, including nitroglycerin and high blood pressure medications such as angiotensin-converting enzyme (ACE) inhibitors.
-People who have had cold sores or genital herpes also shouldn't take L-arginine supplements, because having too much L-arginine in your system can trigger the virus that causes those conditions.
+L-arginine supplements can interact with some medications, including nitroglycerin, some high blood pressure medications and erectile dysfunction medications.
+Don't take L-arginine supplements if you've had cold sores or genital herpes.
+Too much L-arginine in your system can trigger the virus that causes those conditions.

 If you want to reduce your blood pressure, talk to your doctor about treatment options, including healthy lifestyle changes.
 If you have high blood pressure, talk to your doctor before starting any new herbal or nutritional supplements.

 - L-arginine.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Dec.
 24, 2013.

 - Dong JY, et al. Effect of oral L-arginine supplementation on blood pressure: A meta-analysis of randomized, double-blind, placebo-controlled trials.
 American Heart Journal.
 2011;162:959.

 - Neri I, et al. L-Arginine supplementation in women with chronic hypertension: Impact on blood pressure and maternal and neonatal complications.
 The Journal of Maternal-Fetal and Neonatal Medicine.
 2010;23:1456.